srware/Retail_Workshop/Content/03-media_accelerator_reference_software.md

 ![MARS Zone 2 Complete](images/mars_zone2_complete.jpg)

 Click **Save** and **Finish** to test your configuration.

-When you are done go back into the configuration GUI by pressing **"s"** on your keyboard.
+> To get back to the configuration GUI press the **"s"** key on your keyboard.

 Next we will add an **RSS Feed** to display dynamic content along the bottom of the screen.
-To do this click the **Add Zone** button to add a third zone to our layout.
-Drag this zone to the bottom left corner of the screen and then resize it to entire width of the display by dragging the right edge of the zone.
+To do this click the **Add Zone** button to add a third zone to your layout.
+Drag this zone to the bottom left corner of the screen and then resize it to the entire width of the display by dragging the right edge of the zone.
 Resize the height of the zone by dragging from the top edge to make it as thin as possible.
-You can also manually set the **Height** to **85** and **Width** to **3840** in the zone configuration pane.
+You can also manually set the **Height** to **83** and **Width** to **3840** in the zone configuration pane.
 Your layout should now look like the screenshot below.

  ![MARS Zone 3 Complete](images/mars_zone3_complete.jpg)